Effective July 1, 2020, Northernstars.ca is a digital publication of

 The Canadian Independent Visual and Digital Media Association Inc, a nonprofit corporation.

 This website was founded by writer-director Ralph Lucas as an offshoot of an idea for a documentary series titled Northern Stars – The Canadian History of Hollywood.
-Launched before the .ca suffix was created, the research for the documentary series went online as Northernstars.net, a url which is still active.
+Launched before the .ca suffix was created, the research for the documentary series went online as Northernstars.net.
 When it was launched it was just the latest in a long line of projects designed to document and celebrate “all things Canadian,” as Lucas likes to say.
 His first venture was the publication in the mid-1960s of a tabloid newspaper devoted to Canadian music.
 This was in the pre-CanCon years.
 In the first edition, Lucas wrote an editorial calling for more Canadian music on Canadian radio stations.
 CRTC regulations would come almost five years later.

 Lucas, a fan of Canadian history since grade school, had been collecting odd bits and pieces of information for years and decided it was time that some of that history reached a much larger audience.
 By then, he had become an award-winning radio writer-producer, turning out commercials, satirical programs, and the occasional work of science fiction.
 And so he turned his talents to creating a series that would run on Canada’s first radio station, CFCF.
 The series had as its foundation in the fact that the country was about to celebrate its 110th birthday, but far more than mere numbers, there was So Much More to Celebrate.
 Fifty-two 90-second programs were written.
 They were produced by CFCF’s Keith Grigsby and narrated by a non-staff announcer, Earl Pennington.
 Two of the finished programs were submitted under the title Canada Week, and both received Honourable Mention Awards at that year’s annual radio commercial festival.